Ackermann’s Repository of Arts, May 1818.

 I love this print not only because we get a glimpse of a lovely piece of Regency furniture, which Ackermann often provides in his fashion plates, but especially because of the giant hat sitting beside the woman.
 This was a period of enormous crowns and wide pokes.
 And this hat is made even larger by the addition of the huge plume.
 Besides its size, the hat is rather amazing because is is decorated with pieces of cork.
 This must have been something new, as I have not seen cork hats before 1818.

 The woman is clearly dressed for indoors, especially as she is wearing a “breakfast robe” and a “breakfast cornette.”
-But she is ready to head outdoors, with her huge bonnet and a shawl by her side, transforming this indoor morning dress into an outdoor morning dress.
+But she is ready to head outdoors, with her huge bonnet and the shawl by her side, transforming this indoor morning dress into an outdoor morning dress.

 The print is described in the magazine as follows: